hypo69/hypo/docs/gemini/out/en/explainer/src/goog/drive/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: This variable likely controls the behavior of code depending on the execution environment (development, production).
+    * ``: This variable likely controls the behavior of code depending on the execution environment (development, production).
 This type of flag or variable is useful for configuration.

 * **Potential Errors/Improvements:**